McKinney-Vento Homeless Assistance

 Jenny Rose, McKinney-Vento Liaison

-As the McKinney-Vento Liaison here at RSU 16, Jenny works to provide services to the children and youth in the McKinney-Vento Program to help them overcome obstacles and barriers to receiving an education and to assist family with social service needs.
+As the McKinney-Vento Liaison here at RSU 16, Jenny works to provide services to the children and youth in the McKinney-Vento Program to help them overcome obstacles and barriers to receiving an education and to assist family with resources.

 Going through tough times?